pone-software/mint-analysis/README.md

 To install the packages simply run `uv sync`and they should all install.

-Then to open a jupyter notebook: `uv run -- jupyter notebook`.
+Then to open a jupyter notebook: `uv run --with jupyter jupyter notebook`.
 (In fact you don't even need the `uv sync` and can simply do the run, uv will handle the rest).
 This will run a jupyter notebook instance inside the virtual environment.

 Some packages may cause issues such as h5py which may need to be installed separately via brew.